 Scientists, government officials, industry staff, community groups, First Nations, and technology experts presented best practices examples of water monitoring initiatives, water data hubs and community-based water monitoring from B.C., across Canada and the U.S. A shared understanding about water monitoring frameworks and water data storage needs was coupled with broad agreement that both a Framework and an open access Data Hub are required to meet the needs within the Basin, and that now is the time to move this forward.

 In February 2019, Dr. Carver released a follow-up report that draws on the Trust’s Water Monitoring Summary and information gathered during its preparation, to provide guidance for those interested in supporting water monitoring for Basin communities and ecosystems.
-Recommendations in Water Monitoring and Climate Change in the Upper Columbia Basin – Guidance Information for Planning Monitoring Programs provides the foundation for the Columbia Basin Water Monitoring Framework and Data Hub currently facilitated by LLC.
+Recommendations in Water Monitoring and Climate Change in the Upper Columbia Basin – Guidance Information for Planning Monitoring Programs provides the foundation for the Columbia Basin Water Monitoring Framework and Data Hub currently facilitated by Living Lakes Canada.